What happens to my application?

 The exact time taken to determine applications will depend on the type of application, whether it requires community consultation and what level of delegation is required to determine it.
 Some applications cannot or may not be determined by the Town's staff and will be referred to the Council for determination.

-Should an applicant or landowner of an application for development approval not be satisfied with the Town’s decision on the application, then a right of appeal may exist to the State Administrative Tribunal.
-There are no third party appeal rights in Western Australia.
+Should an applicant or landowner of an application for development approval not be satisfied with the Town’s decision, then a right of appeal may exist to the State Administrative Tribunal.